 Scoring methodology guidelines

-- Having more clarity on the timeframe of practices carried out.
+- having more clarity on the timeframe of practices carried out.

-2023 Assessment Methodology
+2024 Assessment Methodology

-Download the 2023 Assessment Methodology (PDF)
+Download the 2024 Assessment Methodology (PDF)

-The assessment methodology reflects how the Reporting Framework is assessed at an indicator (question) level and module, asset class, or sub-strategy level.
+The assessment methodology reflects how the Reporting Framework is assessed at an indicator (question) level and a module, asset class, or sub-strategy level.

 At an indicator level:

-- Only CORE questions – which are close-ended, mandatory to report on, and made public – are assessed.
+- only core questions – which are close-ended, mandatory to report on, and made public – are assessed;

-- A multiplier is then applied to the indicator score, weighted based on its relative importance with respect to responsible investment practices and/or the PRI’s overall mission.
+- a multiplier is then applied to the indicator score, weighted based on its relative importance with respect to responsible investment practices and/or the PRI’s overall mission.

 Assessed modules will receive one score per module, asset class, or sub-strategy as follows:

-- The Senior Leadership Statement, Organisational Overview, and Sustainability Outcomes modules are not assessed.
+The Senior Leadership Statement, Organisational Overview, and Sustainability Outcomes modules are not assessed.

-Stewardship is integrated throughout the Reporting Framework, particularly in the Policy, Governance and Strategy module; therefore, it will not receive a separate score.
+Stewardship-related indicators are integrated throughout the Reporting Framework, particularly in the PGS module.
+Signatories will not receive a separate score for their stewardship practices, including (proxy) voting activities.

 Frequently asked questions